 Alton Area Optimist Club Awards Students of the Month

-Tami Wong of Alton Middle School and Myles Norman of Lewis & Clark Elementary were named as Students of the Month for March by the Alton Area Optimist Club
+Ashlyn Green of Alton Middle School and Sinaya Bruce of West Elementary School were named as Students of the Month for October by the Alton Area Optimist Club.

 The Alton Area Optimist Club gives a $25 gift card to the student as well as a $25 donation to a non-profit organization of the student’s choice.